samayethali/hacker-news-summary/README.md

 - Renders results in formatted markdown
 - Dockerized deployment for easy setup
 - Allows for downloading the result as Markdown
+- Cross-architecture compatibility (works on x86 and ARM64)

 ## Setup